onosproject/onos-config/docs/deployment.md

 tiller-deploy-659d9559f5-k4v6p              1/1     Running   0          65s
 ```

+The onos-config Helm charts also support exposing the config service externally via an [`Ingress`]
-To expose the onos-config service externally, the cluster must first be configured with an
+resource.
+But to support ingress, the Kubernetes cluster must first be configured with an
 [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-Minikube conveniently ships with the [NGINX] ingress controller, so to enable ingress support
+Fortunately, Minikube ships with the [NGINX] ingress controller provided as an addon, so to enable
-simply enable the addon:
+ingress via NGINX simply enable the `ingress` addon:

 ```bash
 > minikube addons enable ingress
 ```

-Again, ensure the `nginx-ingress-controller-x` pod is running in the `kube-system` namespace:
+Again, ensure the `nginx-ingress-controller-x` pod in the `kube-system` namespace is running and ready:

 ```bash
 > kubectl get pods -n kube-system